urbanopt/urbanopt.github.io/developer_resources/known_issues.md

  1. Some users may experience issues with running the CLI from within the project directory.
 Try moving to a higher directory and using absolute paths to the feature_file (-f) and scenario CSV (-s).

  1. Many warnings get printed to the terminal when calling the URBANopt CLI from inside your project directory.
 The work-around to avoid these warnings is to move outside the project directory and use absolute paths when calling URBANopt commands.
-A hypothetical example: `uo -r -s ~/user/uo-project-directory/baseline_scenario.csv -f ~/user/uo-project-directory/example_project.json`
+A hypothetical example: `uo run -s ~/user/uo-project-directory/baseline_scenario.csv -f ~/user/uo-project-directory/example_project.json`